Sharing is caring!

 Looking for Dili, Timor Leste solo travel itinerary?
 You are in the right place!

-I am on the mission to travel all the 195 countries in the world (but not in a race, more like in a slow and steady fashion) and started the new decade year completing travel to all the countries in southeast Asia SOLO!
+I am on the mission to travel all the 195 countries in the world (not in a race, more like in a slow and steady fashion) and started the 2024 new year in Antarctica completing solo travel to all the 7 continents!
 It was a big milestone because I worked hard, and saved for these trips.
-I am beyond grateful to be able to do it and share what I know here.
-No one funds me, I do the funding except sometimes when I get to work with brands.
-So it would mean a lot if you share/repin this post:)
+I am beyond grateful to be able to do it and share what I know here on the blog.
+No one funds me, I do the funding except sometimes when I work with brands.
+So it would mean a lot if you share/repin this post 🙂

 Wasn’t sure how many days I should stay in Dili; when I googled, I found loads of people were saying there is not much to do and 1-2 days is enough.
 After traveling to 47 countries, one thing I am sure of is 1-2 days is never enough.
 Every country is beautiful in its own way and with a new culture, food, history, sightseeing and off the beaten path places to explore, you definitely need more than 3 days.
 So, here is the exciting 7 days Timor Leste itinerary.
 (The place is so beautiful I won’t be surprised if you end up staying longer though!)